genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 - Number and proportion of mapped reads on target;
 - Mean coverage on target with at least 2X coverage;
-- Target bases with at least 2, 10, 20, 30, 40, and 50 x coverage.
+- Target bases with at least 2X, 10X, 20X, 30X, 40X, and 50X coverage.

-You can generate these reports directly by choosing Mapped Reads files, right clicking on them and selecting the appropriate application (in "Explore" section) or using "Run data flow on selection..." option and `Targeted Sequencing Quality Control`_ public data flow.
+You can generate these reports directly by choosing Mapped Reads files, right clicking on them and selecting the appropriate application (in "Explore" section) or using the "Run data flow on selection..." option and `Targeted Sequencing Quality Control`_ public data flow.

 .. _Targeted Sequencing Quality Control: https://platform.genestack.org/endpoint/application/run/genestack/dataflowrunner?a=GSF3778331&action=viewFile